 20. Flaxseed

 Flaxseed is rich in alpha-linolenic acid (ALA) and other vital micronutrients that the mother and the baby need for growth and development (29) (30).
-Additionally, flaxseeds contain phytoestrogens that may up your breast milk supply.
-You can consume toasted flaxseeds with warm water, add flaxseed flour to soups and stews, or make salad dressings with flaxseed oil to reap its benefits.
+Additionally, flaxseed contains phytoestrogens that may increase your breast milk supply.
+You can consume flaxseed while breastfeeding in different forms.
+For instance, you can consume toasted flaxseed with warm water or add flaxseed flour to soups and stews.
+You can also make salad dressings with flaxseed oil to reap its benefits.

 21. Ginger